vuejs/docs/src/guide/extras/render-function.md

 }}</MyComponent>
 ```

 Passing slots as functions allows them to be invoked lazily by the child component.
-This makes a slot's dependncies to be tracked by the child instead of the parent, which results in more accurate and efficient updates.
+This leads to the slot's dependencies being tracked by the child instead of the parent, which results in more accurate and efficient updates.

 ### Built-in Components